zeevolution/hotel-reservation/README.md

-# HotelReservation - A Java Application for Booking Hotel Rooms
+# HotelReservation - A Java project for hotel reservation management

 This is a `java` application for booking hotel rooms which I developed during the Udacity's [Java Programming Course](https://www.udacity.com/course/java-programming-nanodegree--nd079).
 The goal was to create a hotel application which allows users to book and manage an hotel reservations.